yusriy/R_stat_analysis/README.md

-# Statistical Analysis using R
+# Statistical Analyses using R

 ## About